The best Google Photos alternatives offer a secure platforms to store your photos and videos on your mobile, desktop, and online.

 What's the best way to backup photos?

 If you want to make sure your photos are kept safe and secure, backing up is essential.
 Google Photos and Google Photos alternatives use cloud storage, so you can retrieve these at any time so long as you have an internet connection.
-There are also backup software tools to ensure you never lose your media.
+There are also backup software tools and the best cloud backup services to ensure you never lose your media.
 Alternatively, you can physical storage, such as SSDs, USB flash drives, and hard drives.
 The best way to back-up photos is to use a combination of all methods, while storing photos to multiple libraries (for example, saving them to both Google Photos and Microsoft OneDrive).

 For more help, see our guide to the best ways to backup photos